lraciti1/Turtle-Crossing/README.md

 # Turtle-Crossing
-created a game through online python course that is where you guide a turtle across a busy road while dodging moving cars.
+created a game that is where you guide a turtle across a busy road while dodging moving cars.
 The objective is to get to the other side.

 A fun and interactive Python game where you guide a turtle across a busy road while dodging moving cars.
 The objective is to safely reach the other side without colliding with any obstacles, progressing through increasingly challenging levels.